import psychopg2

 Now that the data is loaded, let’s adjust our scripts to use the database.

-In R, we are just going to replace our data loading with connecting to the database.
-Leaving out all the parts that don’t change, it looks like
+In the R EDA script, we will replace our data loading with connecting to the database.
+Leaving out all the parts that don’t change, it looks like:3

 eda.qmd